Supermarkets assure enough supply amid ECQ

-Over the weekend, long lines quickly formed at a number of major supermarkets in Makati and Quezon City, as panicky shoppers picked up information from social media even before the official announcement was made about government’s plan to revert to enhanced community quarantine status in the National Capital Region and nearby provinces.
+Over the weekend, long lines quickly formed at a number of major supermarkets in Makati and Quezon City, as panicky shoppers picked up information from social media even before the official announcement was made about the government’s plan to revert to enhanced community quarantine status in the National Capital Region and nearby provinces.

 The notice on Saturday was too short — just two days before the ECQ rules took effect on Monday.
 The weekend was reminiscent of the pain from last year’s ECQ that brought public transport and the entire Metro Manila to a standstill.

 “Siguro kung walang sasakyan lalakarin ko na lang (If there’s no public transport, I will just walk to work),” a mall employee said.